-A new international poster competition organized by the Paimio Sanatorium Foundation and Grafia will start soon, interpreting Aino and Alvar Aalto’s vision of the human relationship with the environment.
+A new international poster competition organized by the Paimio Sanatorium Foundation and Grafia is now open for entries, interpreting Aino and Alvar Aalto’s vision of the human relationship with the environment.
 Finnish Design Shop is pleased to be involved as a partner.
-The competition is open for entries from 10 February – in the meantime, get to know the jury and read head of jury Ilkka Kärkkäinen’s comments about the competition.
+The competition runs from 10 February to 10 March.
+Get to know the jury and read head of jury Ilkka Kärkkäinen’s comments about the competition.

 THE PAIMIO SANATORIUM opened in the summer of 1933.
 The iconic architectural site located in the middle of a pine forest in Paimio, Finland, is celebrating its 90th anniversary this year, and Finnish Design Shop is participating in the celebration.
 After all, the designers Aino and Alvar Aalto who are so important to us, are also essentially connected to the story of the Paimio Sanatorium.